jlennomatias/jlennomatias/README.md

 - 👋 Hi, I’m @jlennomatias
-- 👀 I’m looking for my first opportunity as a junior developer
+- 👀 I’m looking for my first opportunity as a Junior Developer
 - 🌱 I’m currently learning Python
 - 📫 How to reach me Gmail or LinkedIn